ghulammurtaza/metabase/docs/administration-guide/01-managing-databases.md

     * Need help finding that?
 Visit [https://**My_AWS_Account_ID**.signin.aws.amazon.com/console](https://**My_AWS_Account_ID**.signin.aws.amazon.com/console).
 Be sure to insert your own AWS Account ID, though!
 2. Under "Database" services, click "RDS".
 3. Then click "Instances".
-4. Select the database you want to connect to Metabase.
+4. Select the database you want to connect to eKomi.
 5. Write down the following information based on your database:
     * Hostname - This is listed as the "Endpoint" parameter
     * Port - Find the port parameter under "Security and Network"